reimagined/hacker-news-resolve/README.md

 npm run dev
 ```

-The application will be opened in the browser at [http://localhost:3000/](http://localhost:3000/).
+The application opens in the browser at [http://localhost:3000/](http://localhost:3000/).

-After the installation is completed, you will have a project with the initial structure:
+After the installation is completed, your project has the default structure:

 ![Project structure](./docs/project-structure.png)

 ## Domain Model Analysis

 At this point we need to analyze the domain.
-More precisely, Event Sourcing and CQRS require us to identify Domain Aggregates and their corresponding commands and events.
+Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events.
-Then using events, we can build read models that our application needs.
+We can then use these events to build the required read models.

 Hacker News is a social news website focusing on computer science.
-Its users can post news, ask questions and comment.
+Its users can post news, ask questions and comment on news, and reply to other comments.
 Posts are called Stories, so we will use this name in further.

 **Users** can post **Stories** and **Comments**.
 * Story - news or question
-* Comment - short message written under news or question
+* Comment - a short message written about news or question
-* User - registered and logged in user that can perform actions (post news, ask questions, write comments)
+* User - a registered and logged in user that can perform actions (post news, ask questions, write comments)

-Now it is required to identify domain aggregate roots.
+Now we need to identify domain aggregate roots.
-To do this, detect commands the Hacker News application should perform and entities to which they are addressed.
+To do this, detect which commands the Hacker News application should perform and which entities they are addressed to:
 * create a **User**
 * create a **Story**
 * comment a **Story**
 * upvote a **Story**
 * unvote a **Story**

-It seems we need User and Story aggregate root and don't need an aggregate for Comment, since there are no commands addressed to Comment.
+We only need the User and Story aggregate roots since there are no commands addressed to Comment.
 Note that when using CQRS and Event Sourcing, we make a hard and important design decision on the Write Side: we identify which events should be captured, and then we can calculate necessary read models from these events.

-Summarize the domain analysis.
+To summarize the domain analysis:
-We have two aggregate Roots - User and Story with the following commands and events:
+There are two aggregate roots - User and Story with the following commands and events:
 * User
   * CreateUser generates UserCreated event
 * Story